Building & Testing

 Heddle.Language (csproj) | netstandard2.0; net6.0; net8.0; net10.0 |

 All shipping projects use LangVersion=latest and are strong‑name signed with heddle.snk (SignAssembly=true, AssemblyOriginatorKeyFile=..\..\heddle.snk).
-The initial public release is 1.0.0; the published version is set from the release tag (vX.Y.Z) at publish time, so the version in the source tree is just a placeholder.
+The current release line is 2.0.0; the published version is set from the release tag (vX.Y.Z) at publish time, so the version in the source tree is just a placeholder.

 Key dependencies